-5) Load the drive syringes and either click the Drive button or manually push reagents through the system to ensure that fluorescent reagents will be in the flow cell.
+5) Load the drive syringes and either click the Drive button or manually push reagents through the system to ensure that fluorescent reagents will are in the flow cell.

-6) If the excitation maximum is known then type this wavelength into the Wavelength (nm) box on the Monochromator panel and click Set.
-The monochromator will immediately move to this wavelength.
-Now click the '...' button next to the Fluorescence box on the Detector High Voltages panel (Figure 2.50)
+6) Now click the '...' button next to the Fluorescence box on the Detector High Voltages panel (Figure 2-38).